joshualibrarian/wim/doc/protocol.md

 Other parameters to the command can be specified with additional `?\` sub-commands if required, such as a `s\` for security setting.

 All commands in this protocol are short and designed to minimize wasted bytes, with clear defaults for omitted tokens.
 The networking protocol of the WIM is a very simple one.
-Once it's initialized, it contains only two commands: *DELIVERY* and *REQUEST*, marked by a `\` (backslash) *proceeding* the command code which is followed by the content of the command.
+Once it's initialized, it contains only two commands: *DELIVERY* and *REQUEST*, marked by a `DLE` (`DATA_LINK_ESCAPE`) *preceding* the command code which is followed by the content of the command.

 ### DELIVERY